A Landlord's Guide to Legionella Risk Assessments in Rental Accommodation

 Within the document you should find a number of resources that will help establish control measures, these should include:

-- A scheme of works which highlight required control measures and allocate responsibilities.
+- A scheme of works that highlight required control measures and allocate responsibilities.

 - Schematics, asset drawings and floor plans.